telerik/kendo-ui-core/docs/controls/interactivity/draganddrop/how-to/disable-dragging-runtime.md

 ---
 title: Enable and Disable Dragging at Runtime
-page_title: Enable and Disable Dragging at Runtime | Kendo UI Interactivity and UX
+page_title: Enable and Disable Dragging at Runtime | Kendo UI Drag and Drop Functionality
 description: "Learn how to enable and disable the Kendo UI Drag and Drop functionality at runtime."
 slug: howto_enableanddisabledraggingatruntime_intercativityandux
 ---